molgenis/RD-Registry/Use_case/genturis/ADR/homepage.md

 - Changed static content.
 - Pictures/logos are kept on server /logo.
 - File(s) kept on sys_FileMeta
+- Permissions to view File need to be set for ANONYMOUS
 - Standard MOLGENIS theme is used (MOLGENIS default - Blue)

 ## Decision